How to Get Into Weill Cornell Medical School: Requirements and Strategies

 Cornell Medical School tuition and scholarships

-In the 2023–2024 academic year, Weill Cornell’s yearly tuition for first year MD students was $67,400.
-Including fees and costs of living, their estimated cost of attendance was $94, 160.
+In the 2025–2026 academic year, Weill Cornell’s yearly tuition and fees for first-year MD students was $76,486.
+Including other indirect costs, their estimated cost of attendance was $108,642.
 As a private medical institution, this is the same for both in-state and out-of-state students.
 The high cost of living in New York City is important to factor in.

 Cornell’s admissions are need-blind, meaning admissions decisions are made without consideration to the applicant’s financial status.
 The majority of Weill Cornell students receive financial aid.